Original blog publication Jan 23, 2012 @ 06:00

 Click here for a great free personality assessment.
 This test is based on Carl Jung and Isabel Briggs Myers typological approach to personality.

 Anywhoo, we looked at many houses.
 Thanks to our realtor DeAnn Lee of Iowa Realty, we found the perfect home, and during the Floods of 1993.
 We had just put in a bid for the house, and well, our great city of Des Moines, Iowa came to a standstill.

 I just paused from writing to locate the paperback book I own titled Iowa’s Lost Summer: The Flood of 1993 published by The Des Moines Register.
 The book was dedicated to the memory of Spc.
 Steven M. West, 30, a National Guard soldier from Ogden, Iowa, who was electrocuted July 16, 1993, while on duty in Des Moines.
 He was erecting an antenna to allow communications with water trucks when the antenna touched a high-power line.
 This book has incredible stories and vivid pictures.

 Iowa’s Lost Summer – The Flood of 1993

-My boy Nick, age 3, loved to swim/lounge/splash about in the plastic swimming pool on the back deck of our trailer.
+My boy Nick, age 3, loved to swim/lounge/splash about in the plastic swimming pool on the back deck.
 Luckily, I had not emptied it lately for a refill.
 It intensely rained cats and dogs for like 15+ days straight and when Water Works was submerged by flood waters (July 11, 1993), the water went out into the City.
 My little family of 3 were among 250,000 people without running water for 12 days.